mvanlonden/LearnToCode/Environment/README.md

 # Environment

 ## Why
-Setting up your development, staging and production enviroments are crucial to building, testing and deploying your code properly.
+Setting up your development, staging and production environments are crucial to building, testing and deploying your code properly.

 ## What
 ### Text editor